It’s time to be a tourist at home AGAIN!

 Search for birds

 The Cape May Bird Observatory offers a variety of family friendly activities for your family’s visit to Cape May.
 One of our favorites is their Weekly Walks led by naturalists and professional staff.
 Leaders take walkers through the best birding and natural history locations around Cape May.
 The walks change throughout the year, focusing on the best birds to view each season, including breeding hotspots, winter visitors, or the spectacle of migration.
 Learn more at their site.
+They are open for the 2020 summer season.

 Seek out dolphins and whales aboard a Cape May Whale Watcher cruise.